-Around lunchtime we reach Bad Mergentheim, one of the “romantic” sightseeing spots.
+Around lunchtime we reach Bad Mergentheim, one of the “romantic” sightseeing spots all travellers visit.
 The town was home to the 19th century Romantic poet Eduard Mörike, and earlier, headquarters of the German Teutonic Knights.
 Their huge castle still dominates the town and would certainly merit a visit.
 The fortified gates and towers clearly fit the “romantic” bill.
 Alas, we have to hurry on in order to reach Weikersheim, our goal for today, before it gets dark.

 Day 3 Weikersheim to Creglingen, 21 km

 After such a good start we walk effortlessly until lunch break in Röttingen, where we find a wine tavern with tasting opportunities.
-The afternoon is sunny and crisp and with some alcohol in the system we bounce forward through the hilly landscape until Creglingen.
+The afternoon is sunny and crisp.
+So, with some alcohol in the system we bounce forward through the hilly landscape until Creglingen.

 Day 4 Creglingen to Rothenburg ob der Tauber, 23 km

 The hearty breakfast makes up a bit for an old-fashioned and slightly musty room.
-During the night a steady drizzle has set in and by the time we start for the last leg of our Romantic Road hike it is raining hard.
+During the night a steady drizzle has set in.
+Indeed, by the time we start for the last leg of our Romantic Road hike it is raining hard.
 Grumpily we trudge forward and reach Rothenburg ob der Tauber in the early afternoon.
-Just in time the sky clears up and we are ready for a city tour.
+Just in time the sky clears up and we are ready for an individual city tour.

 Rothenburg is considered the epitome of Romantic Germany, along with Neuschwanstein Castle.
-We walk the cobbled streets between timbered houses and ancient town gates and marvel at the gothic altar carved by the mediaeval artist Tilman Riemenschneider in the church of St. Jakobus.
-It’s not Rothenburg’s most famous attraction, however.
+We walk the cobbled streets between timbered houses and ancient town gates.
+Soon, we marvel at the gothic altar carved by the mediaeval artist Tilman Riemenschneider in the church of St. Jakobus.
+For foreign travellers, it’s not Rothenburg’s most famous attraction, however.
 We know from our Japanese friends that this is the Käthe Wohlfahrt shop: an enormous shop selling Christmas decoration all year round, where we promptly get lost in the maze of glittering show rooms normally filled with visitors from around the world.